hacknlove/safeapi-client/README.md

 Returns a promise that resolves to `[response, error]`, where `response` is the payload, JSONparsed or null if some error has happend, in which case, `error` contains the error.

 ### onUuidChange(callback)
-Adds a callback that will be called, with the UUID as parameter, each time the uuid changes.
+Adds a callback that will be called, with the UUID as first parameter, and a optional second parameter that could contain the reason of the UUID change, each time the uuid changes.

 Returns a function to remove the callback.